 Factors that Help a Mother’s Case

+Now you know how to lose custody of a child.
 If you are a mother and want to keep your custody rights, you should certainly avoid the common reasons mothers lose custody listed above.
 But just because your ex files for custody rights against you doesn’t mean his case is legitimate.
 In fact, personal bias and related factors can all end up hindering his claims – and helping yours.

 Thus, it’s also helpful to know the circumstances by which a father can weaken his case against you.
 They include: